Akib078/OLA_Data_Analysis/README.md

 10. List all incomplete rides along with the reason:
 SELECT Booking_ID, Incomplete_Rides_Reason FROM bookings WHERE Incomplete_Rides =
 'Yes';

-Power BI Answers:
-1. Ride Volume Over Time: A time-series chart showing the number of rides per day/week.
-2. Booking Status Breakdown: A pie or doughnut chart displaying the proportion of different booking statuses (success, cancelled by the customer, cancelled by the driver, etc.).
-3. Top 5 Vehicle Types by Ride Distance: A bar chart ranking vehicle types based on the total distance covered.
-4. Average Customer Ratings by Vehicle Type: A column chart showing the average customer ratings for different vehicle types.
-5.	cancelled Rides Reasons: A bar chart that highlights the common reasons for ride cancellations by customers and drivers.
-6. Revenue by Payment Method: A stacked bar chart displaying total revenue based on payment methods (Cash, UPI, Credit Card, etc.).
-7. Top 5 Customers by Total Booking Value: A leaderboard visual listing customers who have spent the most on bookings.
-8. Ride Distance Distribution Per Day: A histogram or scatter plot showing the distribution of ride distances for different Dates.
-9. Driver Rating Distribution: A box plot visualizing the spread of driver ratings for different vehicle types.
 10. Customer vs. Driver Ratings: A scatter plot comparing customer and driver ratings for each completed ride, analyzing correlations.